Divadriel/KotlinPathwaysApps/README.md

-# KotlinTutorialsProjects
+# KotlinPathwaysApps
-A repository to store all projects related to Kotlin tutorials.
+A repository to store all projects related to Kotlin tutorials followed on developer.android.com.